openhab/org.openhab.binding.zwave/doc/zipato/hmhs1wlz_0_0.md

 The wakeup period does not impact the devices ability to report events or sensor data.
 The device can be manually woken with a button press on the device as described below - note that triggering a device to send an event is not the same as a wakeup notification, and this will not allow the controller to communicate with the device.

-The manual doesn't say, but I've found that tapping the tamper sensor once makes the device blink and that seems to wake it up.
+<p&gtThe manual doesn't say, but I've found that tapping the tamper sensor once makes the device blink and that seems to wake it up.</p&gt

 ### General Usage Information

-FACTORY RESET
-Long press the networking button, then power on (put into the battery), ID code is clear and reset to factory settings.
+<p&gtFACTORY RESET <br /&gtLong press the networking button, then power on (put into the battery), ID code is clear and reset to factory settings.</p&gt

 ## Channels